turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - UI/UX is intuitive and easy to read/use
 - Helpful messaging is displayed to prevent user confusion
   - For example: If a user searches for a recipe and finds no matching results, a message is displayed to indicated that the search worked, nothing is broken, there just aren't any matching recipes found.
-- WOW > Design is responsive across small, medium and large breakpoints.
+- WOW option: Design is responsive across small, medium and large breakpoints.

 ### Collaboration and Professionalism
 - See "Minimum Collaboration and Professionalism Expectations" above.